wanghaisheng/responsive-landing-page-starter/content/blog/en/video-express-is-here-and-why-it’s-awesome.md

 ---
-title: Video Express Is Here and Why It Is Awesome
+title: Video Express Is Here and Why It Is Awesome!
 description: The Vonage Video Express is here!
 Here are some advantages, code samples, demo application and other reasons to give it a try.
 thumbnail: /content/blog/video-express-is-here-and-why-it’s-awesome/video-express_1200x600.png